Excerpt from Finding Center Stage

 Jake went silent.

 Emanuel put his hands on his hips.
-After looking Richard over, Emanuel reached out his right hand very slowly, as if he were daring Richard to shake it.
+After looking Richard over, Emanuel extended his right hand very slowly, as if he were daring Richard to shake it.
 It was the thickest hand Richard had ever seen.
 Each of Emanuel’s fingers was as wide as two of Richard’s.

-Richard saw Jake look at the hand and raise his eyebrows.
+Richard saw Jake look at the hand with raised eyebrows.
 Richard grabbed it roughly.
 It was as hard as smooth, sculpted concrete.
 Richard tried to shake but Emanuel’s arm didn’t budge.
 That’s when Emanuel started to squeeze.

 “Why don’t you just get the fuck out?”
-Emanuel asked, holding onto Richard’s hand.
+Emanuel asked, not letting go.

 “Because you’re a liability.”